ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Introduction

-Reactive Streams is a cross-platform specification for processing a potentially unlimited sequence of events across asynchronous boundaries (threads, processes, or network-connected computers) with non-blocking backpressure.
+Reactive Streams is a cross-platform specification for processing a potentially infinite sequence of events across asynchronous boundaries (threads, processes, or network-connected computers) with non-blocking backpressure.
 A reactive stream contains a publisher, which sends forward _data_, _error_, _completion_ events, and subscribers, which send backward _request_ and _cancel_ backpressure events.
 There can also be intermediate processors between the publisher and the subscribers that filter or modify events.

 <sub>Backpressure is application-level flow control from the subscriber to the publisher to control the sending rate.</sub>

 The Reactive Streams specification is designed to efficiently process (in terms of CPU and memory usage) time-ordered sequences of events.
-For efficient CPU usage, the specification describes the rules for asynchronous and non-blocking events processing in various stages (producers, processors, consumers).
-For efficient memory usage, the specification describes the rules for switching between _push_ and _pull_ communication models based on the events processing rate, which avoids using unbounded buffers.
+For efficient CPU usage, the specification describes the contracts for asynchronous and non-blocking events processing in different stages (producers, processors, consumers).
+For efficient memory usage, the specification describes the contracts for switching between _push_ and _pull_ communication models based on the events processing rate, which avoids using unbounded buffers.

 ## Problems and solutions